This article deals with creating and applying the general ledger account schemes.

 4. Click on the 'General Ledger Account' tab(1) and select a scheme (2).
 To create a new general ledger account, click on 'Add General Ledger Account' (3).
 It is also possible to adjust an existing general ledger account by clicking on this.

 5. Click on the 'Wage Codes' tab, select the correct scheme and wage model.
 Use the filter to select specific wage codes or all if needed.
+If you filter on Wage model then it shows the selected wage codes for that specific Wage model.
+If you can't find a wage code, choose to filter on Master Wage Model in the Wage model filter.
 The filter also allows to filter on debit or credit accounts.
-Choose again for the 'all' option if you want to load all the options.
+Choose the 'all' option if you want to load all the options.

 Linking a schedule to a company